aneeshdurg/pianux/docs/syntax.md

 ## ~c

 Reset or create channel c.
 If channel c is currently playing a note or is in a loop it will be stopped.
+Alternatively, use `~!` to reset all channels.

 ## >c